-7.3 User & Role Analysis including user profiles, mobility needs, relative utility
+A.4.3.
+User & Role Analysis including user profiles, mobility needs, relative utility additional benefits such as free parking and included insurance and the possibility of covering occasional increases in family mobility needs11.

-7.3.1 User & Role Analysis of car sharing services worldwide
+A.4.3.1.
+User & Role Analysis of car sharing services worldwide

 Most car sharing users are found to be young (30s' - 50s') and educated individuals with higher than average income profiles and mostly living in dense urban areas.
-Besides the convenience offered by car sharing to those not able or not willing to own a car, the other main cited reasons for using car sharing services are sustainability, additional benefits such as free parking and included insurance and the possibility of covering occasional increases in family mobility needs.
+Besides the convenience offered by car sharing to those not able or not willing to own a car, the other main cited reasons for using car sharing services are sustainability,